-• Walker County Campus Advisor: Susan Bowman or Donna Estes
+- Walker County Campus Advisor: Susan Bowman or Donna Estes - This program is also available 100% online.

 The Health Information Management Technology program prepares students to be medical coders and billers to classify medical records according to accepted standards.
 The classification of diagnoses and treatments is required for Medicare and insurance reimbursement in hospitals, outpatient clinics and medical offices.
 The program offers training in anatomy and physiology, medical terminology, diagnostic coding, and medical procedural coding.